DoorDash Inc. (DASH) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DASH starting from Lee Gordon S, who sale 1,000 shares at the price of $54.59 back on Mar 01.
-After this action, Lee Gordon S now owns 86,833 shares of DoorDash Inc., valued at $54,590 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DASH starting from Fang Andy, who sale 67,000 shares at the price of $57.24 back on Mar 07.
+After this action, Fang Andy now owns 37,207 shares of DoorDash Inc., valued at $3,834,813 using the latest closing price.

 Stock Fundamentals for DASH